 Points: 15

-Thank you PerfectBrunette I was very nervous about doing them, as I had not used the cap before.
+Thank you PerfectBrunette Smile I was very nervous about doing them, as I had not used the cap before.
 I had only used Loreal Experte where you get that mascara type brush to use, which is ok, but I tended to get some colour on the hair underneath the highlights.

 I found this a much neater finish!